-The body is initially placed in an entirely biodegradable coffin or veil and later moved into a resomation capsule which reduces the body down into its most basic elements.
+The body is initially placed in an entirely biodegradable coffin or veil and later moved into a resomation capsule which reduces the body down to its most basic elements.
 The capsule is pressurised and heated, and, with the addition of potassium hydroxide and water, the body is turned to ash.
 Similar to cremation, the ash is returned in an urn to relatives.

 Amongst many other environmental toxins, cremation releases toxic metals into the air in the form of mercury (from mercury amalgams) which can leak into aquifers or groundwater.
 Alkaline hydrolysis however completely eliminates airborne emissions, instead mimicking the natural decomposition of the body.
-It also boasts a carbon footprint less than a tenth the size of the impact of a standard cremation.
+It also boasts a carbon footprint of less than a tenth of the size of the impact of a standard cremation.
 The leftover remains are even usable as fertilizer on farmland.

 Is scattering ashes in space environmentally friendly?

 Aura Flights brings a rather extraordinary option to the table.
 With the aid of our unique scattering vessels, we can send a loved one’s ashes to the edge of space where they will traverse the stratospheric winds around the globe for many months.
 Our service uses renewable hydrogen gas to provide the lift force for our biodegradable balloons, and is fully compatible with resomation and aquamation as well as traditional cremation.
-To find out more about the environmental impact of a space scattering, check out our environmental policy, or speak to our team today to plan a breath-taking final journey into space.
+To find out more about the environmental impact of a space scattering, check out our environmental policy, or speak to our team today to plan a breathtaking final journey into space.